-This is why you must know where your inventory is, how much you have, and how to get where it needs to go.
-Even better if all this is possible without any extra effort from you.
+You’ll have an accurate picture of where your inventory is, how much you have, and how to get it where it needs to go.

-I put together a list of the best inventory management solutions for different types of businesses.
+I put together a list of the best inventory management software for different types of businesses.
 Read on to find out the best match for your company.

-How to Choose the Best Inventory Management Software for You
+What I Looked at to Find the Best Inventory Management Software

 An inventory management software is more than a solution – it’s a savior for your business.